norahellstadius/AC215_MOMA_LISA/README.md

 establishing a docker network, running the docker containers and creating a webserver managed by NGINX.

 ### Future Work
 We note that currently we are only generate 4 points in the latent space walk between the two user inputted points.
-The reason for this is that any higher number of points leads to a timeout when we're calling our model, as the model takes significant amount of time to generate an image for each point as it is a heavy model.
-We would like to improve this, in order to generate smoother gifs.
-We would like to explore deploying multiple models in parallel, and then splitting the predictions across these models so that neither time out, and also reduce latency.
+The result of this is that the latent space walk is coarse, and does not smoothly transition from one object to the next.
+The reason we have set the value is so low, is that for any higher number of points there is a timeout when calling our model.
+The reason for this is that a diffusion model is a large model, that takes considerable time to predict.
+We would like to improve this in order to generate smoother gifs.
+We would like to explore deploying multiple models in parallel, and then splitting the predictions across these models so that neither time out, also reducing latency.
 We plan to explore this in our final milestone of the project, when we focus on scalability.